Content marketing survey Report- 2012

-If you needed even more evidence of content marketing’s importance to agencies, brands and publishers, then we’ve got the red-handed proof right here.
-According to a survey conducted by Outbrain and market research firm eConsultancy, 91% of in-house marketers use content marketing to market their products or services, and more than 90% of all digital marketing professionals believe that content marketing will become more important over the next 12 months.
+If you needed, even more, evidence of content marketing’s importance to agencies, brands, and publishers, then we’ve got the red-handed proof right here.
+According to a survey conducted by Outbrain and market research firm, 91% of in-house marketers use content marketing to market their products or services, and more than 90% of all digital marketing professionals believe that content marketing will become more important over the next 12 months.
 Sixty-four percent of the survey’s respondents believe that content marketing is becoming its own discipline, and 50% of companies are working with a content recommendation company to get their content discovered.

-Question: Do you expect content marketing to become more or less important for your organisation / clients over the next 12 months?
+Question: Do you expect content marketing to become more or less important for your organization/clients over the next 12 months?

 Why has content marketing becoming so important, you might ask.
 Fifty-four percent of brands cited increased engagement as the number one value of content, with increased site traffic (42%) and increased brand awareness (35%) as a close second and third, respectively.